 ESEC provides a number of inspection services throughout the Denver Metro Area relating to the building envelope.
 From EIFS inspections to stucco inspections, we are here to help.

 If you have concerns about the exterior shell of your existing or potential Denver property because of age, water intrusion, impact damage, severe weather or improper installation, please contact us.

 An Exterior Insulation and Finish System (EIFS) is a non-load bearing wall cladding system that provides exterior walls with an insulated, water-resistant, finished surface in an integrated composite material system.
 This system consists of an insulation board attached either adhesively or mechanically (or both) to the substrate, a reinforced base coat, and a textured protective finish coat.
 EIFS has a very similar appearance to traditional stucco and is sometimes referred to as “synthetic stucco”.

 All major EIFS manufacturers recommend regular inspections and maintenance.
 If you have concerns about your EIFS, please contact us.

 Stucco is a material comprised of aggregates, a binder, and water.
 Stucco is applied wet and hardens to a very dense solid over the course of 90 days.
 Stucco is a durable, attractive, and weather-resistant wall covering that can be applied in several different shades and textures for a custom look.

-From mold to deterioration, stucco systems can have problems that—if left unfixed—can cost over $100,000 to remediate.
+From mold to deterioration, stucco systems can have problems that—if left unfixed—can cost between $5,000 and $100,000 to remediate depending on the size of the house and damage present.
 If you have concerns about your stucco system, don’t wait and contact us today.

 Stone Inspections (Manmade or Natural)